emchinn/Visualization-Bees/README.md

 The data were all obtained from the United States Department of Agriculture (USDA).
 The USDA collects data on stressors to bee colonies, changes in numbers of bee colonies, honey production, and pollination costs in order to help track risk factors and mortality for our nation’s main pollinators.
 Specifically, 3 csv files spanning 2015-2016 were analyzed.
 The files consisted of numerical, categorical, as well as temporal data.
 Analysis focuses attention on the current decline of honey bees as well as their importance in the production of the crops we consume daily.

+To run the web app, from the R console type:

+shiny::runGitHub('Visualization-Bees', 'emchinn')